outintech/nbjc-app/README.md

   * Check all your users and roles using the `du` postgres command
   * If you don't have a user you can create one by using the postgres command `CREATE USER new_user with PASSWORD 'your_super_secret_password';`
   * Create the role for the app using `CREATE ROLE nbjc_app LOGIN SUPERUSER PASSWORD 'pw_from_database_yml';`
-  > NOTE: Don't forget to update the database.yml file if you are using a different pw.
+  > :exclamation: NOTE: Don't forget to update the `config/database.yml` and `config/local_env.yml.example` files with the password used for the role `nbjc_app`

 - Start the services.
 	> If you installed these with `brew`, you can start them with `brew services start <SERVICE>`.